Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Data-driven attribution (DDA)

-Markov Chains: Model the customer journey as states with transition probabilities.
-Uses the "removal effect": remove a channel from all paths, measure how much overall conversion probability drops.
-Those removal effects are normalized to 100%.
+Markov Chains: treat the journey as a set of states with probabilities of moving between them.
+The trick is the "removal effect": take a channel out of every path, then measure how much your overall conversion probability drops.
+Those drops get normalized to 100%.

 Google removed 4 attribution models.
 Here's why that matters.